 Lamont is a medium-sized town located in the state of California.
 With a population of 15,731 people and three constituent neighborhoods, Lamont is the 348th largest community in California.

-Lamont is a very ethnically-diverse town.
+Lamont is an extremely ethnically-diverse town.
 The people who call Lamont home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Lamont, accounting for 95.33% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Lamont, accounting for 93.40% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lamont residents report their race to be White, followed by Asian.
 Important ancestries of people in Lamont include German, English, Swedish, and Belgian.

 The most common language spoken in Lamont is Spanish.
 Other important languages spoken here include English and Tagalog.